Navigating the MRO Supply Chain

 WORKFORCE GAPS

-DOMs around the globe rely on PAG for tip-to-tail MRO support.
+DOMs around the globe rely on PAG for tip-to-tail MRO support and logistics, backed by an infrastructure built to scale with their needs.

 • $240M+ Flight-Ready Parts Inventory